 Sellers need to consider how their house may appear in the MLS.
 Most MLS boards in the country syndicate listings, including the public remarks.
 The Public remarks contain the information on the property, ie “waterfront lot with pool and amazing outdoor entrainment area”.
 The pictures are picked up and go to Realtor.com, Zillow.com, and hundreds of other websites.

-If the public remarks are not compelling, and the pictures do not present the house in the best light, you will have little interest in the property.
+If the home description is not compelling, and the pictures do not present the house in the best light, you will have little interest in the property.

 Additionally, is the information in the MLS listing correct?
 If you have a golf course lot, does a buyer understand this?
 Do you have a great updated kitchen?
-Does the listing write up convey this to a buyer?
+Does the listing write up explain this to a buyer and create a picture?

 If all that was necessary to sell a house what to place it in MLS, why do we average 20% of listings becoming canceled or expired every month?
 It the MLS was all that was needed, we would have no expired listings!

-Sellers should ask how much money a limited service company will spend to market their house?
+Sellers should ask how much money a limited-service company will spend to market their house?
 If you are a “limited service” brokerage, you probably don’t spend money marketing.
 Some sellers think that all that is needed is to place the house in MLS.
 Unfortunately, these sellers don’t understand what else full services brokerages do to attract buyers to a property.
+If all a seller needed was to put the listing into the Multiple Listing Service (MLS), then 100% of all homes listed for sale would sell.
+Unfortunately, we see an average of 85% of homes listed in MLS do sell.
+The remaining 15% come off the market.
+Often these are limited service brokerages.
+These homes may be overpriced, poor or incomplete photos or compelling information may have been omitted.

 We have all heard the phrase – You Get What You Pay For – this is true in the real estate industry.
 To get the maximum amount of money in the least amount of time, a house needs to be marketed correctly.
 Additionally, the house needs to be staged correctly.

-#8 Are There Other Fees Besides Real Estate Commissions?
+#8 Are There Other Fees Besides Real Estate Commissions with a Flat Fee Broker?

 In addition to a real estate commission, sellers need to understand there will be other costs besides real estate commissions.
 There are fees for a title company, a buyer’s title insurance policy, if there is a Home Owner Association (HOA), there may be fees for the seller to provide the buyer the rules of the HOA.
 Other costs include county recording fees or fees to send your loan pay off to your lender.

-#12 Do I have to be Home When The House is Shown
+#12 Do I have to be Home When The House Is Shown with a Flat Fee Broker?

 This is a question for your flat fee listing agent.
-What type of lockbox on the house, if any?
-Will it be a contractor lockbox with a 4 digit code or a secure Suplockboxbox that tracks the name of the real estate agent who accessed the key along with the date and time?
+What type of lockbox will they place on the house, if any?
+Will it be a contractor lockbox with a 4 digit code or a secure Supra IBox that tracks the name of the real estate agent who accessed the key along with the date and time?
 Will my home remain secure?

 Today sellers have choices.
-Most sellers want to set the most money from their sale in the least amount of time, However, there are sellers who will opt for the convenience of getting a house sold quickly.
+Most sellers want to get the most money from their sale in the least amount of time, However, there are sellers who will opt for the convenience of getting a house sold quickly.
 Sellers need to understand the differences in the various options.
-If getting the most money for a house is important that a full service broke could be the right answer.
+If getting the most money for a house is important then a full-service broker could be the right answer.
 Do your homework and ask questions to understand your options.

 #13 Phoenix Homes on the Market in the last 7 days